Brest, Belarus: Geography

-Brest lies astride the Mukhavets River, which is known to Bresters as "the river".
-The river flows west through the city, dividing it into north and south, and meets the Bug River in the Brest Fortress.
+Brest lies astride the Mukhavets River which flows west through the city, dividing it into north and south, and meets the Bug River in the Brest Fortress.
 The river flows slowly and gently.
-You can hop into a tire innertube and take a relaxing float down this river.
 Today the river looks quite broad in Brest.
 The terrain is fairly flat around Brest.
 The river has an extremely broad floodplain, that is about 2 to 3 km across.
 Brest was subject to flooding in the past.
 One of the worst floods in recorded history occurred in 1974.

 Part of the floodplain was reclaimed with hydraulic mining.
 In the 1980s, big cutter-suction dredgers mined sand and clay from the riverbed to build up the banks.

 In the 2000s, two new residential areas were developed in the southwest of Brest.

 To the east of Brest, the Dnieper–Bug Canal was built in the mid-nineteenth century to join the river to Pina, a tributary of the Pripyat River which in turn drains into the Dnieper.
 Thus Brest has a shipping route all the way to the Black Sea.
 If not for a dam and neglected weirs west of Brest, north-western European shipping would be connected with the Black Sea also.